paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 **This can be due to sound processing software running on your machine, such as *Razer Surround Audio*.
 It could also be due to your `Universal Offset` being set incorrectly.**

-*Notice: the use of bluetooth audio devices tend to increase audio latency, which could be causing your audio to lag behind.*
+*Caution: the use of bluetooth audio devices tend to increase audio latency, which could be causing your audio to lag behind.*

 Try closing any extra programs which alter or influence the sound coming out of your computer.
 If this doesn't help, you could try to adjust your `Universal Offset`.